Sharps Container Disposal

 a Sharps Container?

 To obtain a sharps container, there are a couple of options you should consider.
 The first option is to buy a container through a medical waste disposal company.
-You can get a sharp container through medical waste disposal companies by ether calling them or ordering the box online.
+You can get a sharp container through medical waste disposal companies by either calling them or ordering the box online.

-Ordering a box through a medical waste company will eliminate the need traveling to obtain this box.
+Ordering a box through a medical waste company will eliminate the need for traveling to obtain this box.
 Also, when choosing to get a sharps container box from a medical waste disposal company, it will ensure that your container will be disposed of properly.

 Safe Handling